Heavy cruiser: Development

-The difference between these ships and ones that would follow with the heavy cruiser were almost as pronounced as that between the armoured cruiser and the battlecruiser.
-One reason for this difference was the intended mission of these ships.
-They were not intended to serve as a junior battleship, as the armoured cruiser had been, and were not built or designed to serve in that capacity.
-With their main armament of 203 mm (8-inch) guns, smaller than the typical 9.2 or 10 in guns of later armoured cruisers, their intended targets were other cruisers and smaller vessels.
+The difference between these light cruisers and ones that would follow with the heavy cruiser were almost as pronounced as that between the armoured cruiser and the battlecruiser.
+One reason for this difference was the intended mission of these light/heavy cruisers which were not intended to serve as a junior battleship, as the armoured cruiser had been, and were not built or designed to serve in that capacity.
+Armored cruisers were often pressed into the main line of battle against battlecruisers and dreadnought battleships (Battle of the Falkland Islands, Battle of Dogger Bank (1915), Battle of Jutland).
+By contrast, heavy cruisers and light cruisers were not expected to be deployed as such, although there had been some notable engagements (Battle of the Denmark Strait, Battle of Cape Matapan, Naval Battle of Guadalcanal, Battle of Surigao Strait).
+The heavy cruiser's main armament of 203 mm (8-inch) guns was smaller than the typical 9.2 or 10 in guns of the last armoured cruisers so their intended targets were other cruisers and smaller vessels.
 Further reasons for the difference were the advances in technology and naval design, both of which the heavy cruiser was able to take advantage.
 Heavy cruisers, like all contemporary ships, were typically powered by oil-fired steam turbine engines and were capable of far faster speeds than armoured cruisers had ever been (propelled by coal-fired reciprocating steam engines of their era).
-Nonetheless, heavy cruisers often had a larger number of main guns (some armoured cruisers had a mixed instead of uniform complement of main guns), discarded the mounting of main guns in casemates in favour of centre-line superfiring turrets (saved tonnage and enabled the ship to fire all guns on one broadside), and benefited from the introduction of fire control in the 1920s and 1930s, meaning that the heavy cruiser was considerably more powerful.
+Nonetheless, heavy cruisers often had a larger number of main guns (some armoured cruisers had a mixed instead of uniform complement of main guns), discarded the mounting of main guns in casemates in favour of centre-line superfiring turrets (saving tonnage and enabling the ship to fire all guns on one broadside), and benefited from the introduction of fire control in the 1920s and 1930s, meaning that the heavy cruiser was considerably more powerful.